-- 1. All entrance elements shall be preserved. - 2.
-The original entrance design and arrangement of door openings shall be retained. - 3.
+1. All entrance elements shall be preserved.

+- 2. The original entrance design and arrangement of door openings shall be retained. - 3.
 Enlarging or reducing entrance/door openings for the purpose of fitting stock (larger or smaller) doors shall not be allowed. - 4.
-Original or later contributing entrance materials, elements, details and features (functional and decorative) shall be retained and, if necessary, repaired by patching, splicing, consolidating or otherwise reinforcing using recognized preservation methods.

-- 5. Deteriorated or missing entrance elements, materials, features (functional and decorative) and details shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 6.
+Original or later contributing entrance materials, elements, details and features (functional and decorative) shall be retained and, if necessary, repaired by patching, splicing, consolidating or otherwise reinforcing using recognized preservation methods. - 5.
+Deteriorated or missing entrance elements, materials, features (functional and decorative) and details shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 6.
 When replacement is necessary, it should be based on physical or documentary evidence. - 7.
 If using the same material is not technically or economically feasible, then compatible substitute materials may be considered. - 8.
 Original or later contributing entrance materials, elements, features (functional and decorative) and details shall not be sheathed or otherwise obscured by other materials. - 9.
 Storm doors (aluminum or wood-framed) shall not be allowed on the primary entrance unless evidence shows that they had been used.
 They may be allowed on secondary entrances.
 Where allowed storm doors shall be painted to match the color of the primary door. - 10.
 Unfinished aluminum storm doors shall not be allowed. - 11.
 Replacement door hardware should replicate the original or be appropriate to the style and period of the building. - 12.
 Buzzers, alarms and intercom panels, where allowed, shall be flush mounted and appropriately located. - 13.
 Entrance elements should be of a color based on paint seriation studies.
 If an adequate record does not exist repainting shall be done with colors that are appropriate to the style and period of the building/entrance. - 14.
-The Boston Landmarks Commission encourages restoration of original door openings and doors as documentary evidence indicates.
+The Boston Landmarks Commission encourages restoration of original door openings and doors as documentary evidence indicates. - 15.
+New entrances to accommodate new uses or to achieve accessibility will be reviewed on a case-by-case basis.